TV Meteorologist

 Is it possible that with so many people stuck on the highway trying to evacutat the hurricanes that was enough to change the air temp and so the hurricane's path?

-Asked by Natalie about 9 years ago
+Asked by Natalie over 9 years ago

 Interesting thought, Natalie.
 Hurricanes are driven by atmospheric patterns that cover hundreds of miles.
 Since even several highways are small in comparison not enough heat would be generated.
 Fun question.
 Thanks.

-Asked by Sam almost 9 years ago
+Asked by sox about 11 years ago

-Asked by Duke over 9 years ago
+Asked by KV about 11 years ago

 Do TV meteorologists have access to special or advanced equipment that websites like weather.com don't?
 I'm just wondering whether there's any ways in which getting your weather from a real human being is still legitimately superior?

-Asked by THeo about 11 years ago
+Asked by THeo over 11 years ago

 Most of the data we use is readily available to anyone, but some services require a fee.
 All computer models have one bias or another.
 The enhancement that the humans try to bring is trying to understand the biases and account for them.
 In a breaking or severe weather situation the humans add updates that are very short time (minutes).
 Hopefully we also add a connection to the audience and a sense of personality, both friendly and serious.
 Great question, thanks!